 LACK OF AFFORDABLE HOUSING

-A Continuum of Care (CoC) is a regional or local planning body responsible for organizing and delivering to meet the specific needs of people who are homeless as they move to stable housing and maximum self-sufficiency.
+A Continuum of Care (CoC) is a local, regional, or state-wide planning body responsible for organizing and delivering to meet the specific needs of people who are homeless as they move to stable housing and maximum self-sufficiency.
 It includes action steps to end homelessness and prevent a return to homelessness.

 Organizations and individuals committed to reducing and ending homelessness make up the body of the CoC.
 Visit the Membership link for a list of current, active CoC members.